Sirius-ITS/Oman-MTCIT/README.md

 - Jetpack Compose for UI: Modern UI toolkit for building native Android UIs
 - Coil for Image Loading: Efficiently loads and caches images
-- Retrofit for Networking: A type-safe HTTP client for smooth network requests
+- Ktor for Networking: A type-safe HTTP client for smooth network requests
 - Dagger Hilt for Dependency Injection: Simplifies dependency injection
-- Room for Database: A SQLite object mapping library for local data storage
 - Paging Compose for Pagination: Simplifies the implementation of paginated lists
 - Mockito, JUnit, Turbine for Testing: Ensures the reliability of the application